-Conservation is a fascinating but highly technical discipline; if you would like to get involved, find out more about the field and volunteering opportunities.
+Conservation is a fascinating but highly technical discipline; below is information on how to find out more about volunteering, training and working in conservation.

 Interesting in volunteering with us?

 Volunteers can get involved in many aspects of our work in Special Collections.
-All of our volunteers are from the National Association of Decorative and Fine Arts Societies (NADFAS), an organisation which helps individuals and groups with an interest in conservation work and other hands-on aspects of the arts.
+All of our volunteers are recruited from the National Association of Decorative and Fine Arts Societies (NADFAS) Heritage Volunteer Programme.
 Unfortunately, while joining NADFAS may provide you with many exciting opportunities, we cannot guarantee that you will get to work with us.
 For more information please contact NADFAS.

 Interested in finding out more about a career in conservation?